This species is known only from the type locality, "Kempholey, Hassan" (Rao 1937), in the Western Ghats of India, at around 200m asl.

 The area where it was collected, and might possibly still occur, is threatened by clearance for agricultural use (including coffee cultivation).

 Red List Status

 Listed as Data Deficient in view of continuing doubts as to its taxonomic validity as well as absence of recent information on its extent of occurrence, status and ecological requirements.

-The holotype of this species is lost, and designation of a neotype is needed if this proves to be a valid species.
-Rao (1937) originally described this species as Philautus longicrus, but Bossuyt and Dubois (2001) transferred it from Philautus to Indirana.
+The holotype of this species is lost, and the designation of a neotype is necessary if this proves to be a valid species.
+Rao (1937) originally described this species as Philautus elegans, but Bossuyt and Dubois (2001) transferred it from the genus Philautus to Micrixalus.